tableau/webhooks-docs/README.md

 webhooks to send an SMS or Slack notification any time a datasource refresh fails, or fire off a confetti cannon when a new workbook is created.
-For the initial release of this developer preview, webhooks are supported for datasource and workbook events only.
+For the initial release of this developer preview, webhooks are supported for a selected set of [datasource and workbook events](#events).

 You configure each webhook to subscribe to an event in Tableau.
 Then, when the event occurs, an HTTP POST request will be sent to the public